fbprogmbh/Hardening-Audit-Tool-AuditTAP/README.md

 ## Installation

 There are several ways to install and use ATAP.
-Choose the method that best fits your environment:
+Choose the method that best fits your environment.

-* Installation via PSGallery – Install ATAP directly from the PowerShell Gallery.
-* Manual installation – For systems without internet access, follow the manual installation steps.
-This option is useful for isolated environments, such as certain datacenter setups.
-* Installer option – Use our installer to install or update ATAP easily.

 ### Prerequisites